-It was a year ago that I discovered Memo fragrances.
-Victoria Hoff, a contributing writer at Byrdie U.S., wrote about tuberose trending as a perfume ingredient, and nestled among her expert edit was the most enchanting bottle of perfume I'd ever seen.
+It was in 2016 that I discovered Memo fragrances.
+Victoria Hoff, head of content at Medly and former managing editor at Byrdie, wrote about tuberose trending as a perfume ingredient, and nestled among her expert edit was the most enchanting bottle of perfume I'd ever seen.

 It was Marfa by Memo, a scent inspired by the small desert city of Marfa in Texas, which is as remote as it is cool.
 A floral, woody, musk scent, Marfa by Memo was created in 2016 and has notes of orange blossom, mandarin orange, tuberose, vanilla and sandalwood.
 Marfa, TX is known for its near mythical status in certain circles—there's star gazing, art installations, and a dreamy desert landscape—and the perfume captures that magical essence.